cyber-sec-vanguard/SSH-Server-Setup-Management/README.md

 All of this is regarding RSA, RSAES-OAEP, and RSASSA-PSS.\n
 Quote: "A generally good cryptographic practice is to employ a given RSA key pair in only one scheme.
 This avoids the risk that vulnerability in one scheme may compromise the security of the other and may be essential to maintain provable security."
 They gave examples of using RSASSA-PSS with RSA-SSA-PKCS1-v1_5, and RSA-OEAP with RSAES-PKCS1-v1_5\n
 Quote: "RSAES-OAEP is REQUIRED to be supported for new applications; RSAES-PKCS1-v1_5 is included only for compatibilitywith existing applications."
 I suppose this is down to the tool to use RSAES-OAEP, and support KCKS1-v1_5.
 The tool here is OpenSSH.\n
 Quote: "Two signature schemes with appendix are specified in this document: RSASSA-PSS and RSASSA-PKCS1-v1_5.
-Although no attacks are known against RSASSA-PKCS1-v1_5, in the interest of increased robustness, RSASSA-PSS is REQUIRED in new applications.
-RSASSA-PKCS1-v1_5 is included only for compatibility with existing applications."\n
+Although no attacks are known against RSASSA-PKCS1-v1_5, in the interest of increased robustness, RSASSA-PSS is REQUIRED in new applications."
+RSASSA-PKCS1-v1_5 is included only for compatibility.\n
 Quote: "Typical salt lengths in octets are hLen (the length of the outputof the hash function Hash) and 0.
 In both cases, the security of RSASSA-PSS can be closely related to the hardness of inverting RSAVP1."\n
 Done.\n
 ### FIPS 186-5